-- Section 215(e) of the CAA requires the OOC to inspect Legislative Branch facilities for compliance with occupational safety and health standards under the Occupational Safety and Health Act (OSHAct), at least once each Congress and report on those findings.
-This Annual Report provides an overview of the risk-based inspections conducted during the 112th Congress. - Section 210(f) of the CAA requires that the OOC inspect Legislative Branch facilities for compliance with the access to public services and accommodations requirements of the Americans with Disabilities Act (ADA), every Congress, and report on those findings. - Section 102(b) of the CAA requires that the Board of Directors review provisions of Federal law relating to the terms and conditions of employment and access to public services and accommodations, and make recommendations on which provisions should be made applicable to the Legislative Branch.
+- Section 210(f) of the CAA requires that the OOC inspect Legislative Branch facilities for compliance with the access to public services and accommodations requirements of the Americans with Disabilities Act (ADA), every Congress, and report on those findings. - Section 102(b) of the CAA requires that the Board of Directors review provisions of Federal law relating to the terms and conditions of employment and access to public services and accommodations, and make recommendations on which provisions should be made applicable to the Legislative Branch.

-This Annual Report references the last 102(b) report-titled "Recommendations for Improvements to the Congressional Accountability Act"-issued to Congress in December 2012, which made recommendations to the 113th Congress for changes to the CAA to advance Congressional workplace rights.
+This Annual Report references the last 102(b) report-titled "Recommendations for Improvements to the Congressional Accountability Act"-issued to Congress in December 2014, which made recommendations to the 114th Congress for changes to the CAA to advance Congressional workplace rights.
 In this report, we highlight those sections of the 102(b) report that continue to be priorities.